-Business Blind Spots occur when business leaders have a narrow focus that thwarts the discovery of new concepts or opportunities with the potential of value realization.
-In line with the Theory of Incongruency, new ideas are commonly disregarded because of apparent disparities with the organization’s existing beliefs of what is relative and valuable to a particular setting.
+Business Blind Spots occur when business leaders have a narrow focus that thwarts discovering new concepts or opportunities with the potential of value realization.
+The Theory of Incongruency suggests that expectations commonly cloud our perception and decision-making.
+In this state, new ideas are unacceptable, resulting from our disparities with the organization’s existing beliefs of what is relative and valuable to a particular setting.

 Sales practices changed dramatically in the late twentieth century with the transformation from primarily an autonomous and unstructured endeavor to an innovative and systematically managed profession that continually contributed to the century’s economic growth.
 During this time, new management science thinking emerging focusing on changes in B2B and B2C sales practices to improve the salesperson’s productivity and win possibilities.
 During this period, welcoming changes included marketing and sales organizational restructuring, technology innovation, formal training, and introductions of standardized policies and procedures.
 However, an array of ‘blind spots’ remained that continue hindered optimal sales performance.